-An EMPR file shall be established at the outset of the implementation phase and shall be maintained throughout the lifespan of the project.
-The provincial coordinator is solely responsible for the upkeep and management of the EMPr file.
+An EMPr file shall be established at the outset of the implementation phase and shall be maintained throughout the lifespan of the project.
+The Contractor and IA are responsible and will keep the EMPr file up to date and the PC will check compliance.
 At a minimum, all documentation detailed below will be stored in the EMPr file.
 A hard copy of all documentation shall be filed and this file must remain current and up-to-date.

-The EMPr file must be made available at all times on request by the national deputy director or other relevant authorities requiring the file for compliance monitoring.
+The EMPr file must be made available at all times on request by the NDD PM&E or other relevant authorities requiring the file for compliance monitoring.